WICG/service-worker-static-routing-api/final-form.md

 ### race network and cache storage

 To deal with devices with slow storage access, web developer may want to race network and cache storage.
-In this case, if the cache torage access is too slow or the cache storage lookup fails, the network response is used.
+In this case, if the cache storage access is too slow or the cache storage lookup fails, the network response is used.

 ```js